 On August 6, 1945, Hiroshima Castle and the rest of the city were destroyed by the blast from the first atomic bomb attack.

-Our Visit to Hiroshima Castle
+Our Tour of Hiroshima Castle

 Hiroshima Castle was the first Japanese castle we visited during our two weeks in Japan, so I was immediately impressed!